 Matt oversees the Fund’s extensive support for the drive for equal rights and opportunities for LGBT people.

 Matt is a nationally recognized LGBT rights leader with a diverse background in political advocacy and civil rights.
-He joined the Fund in 2008 to oversee its /issues-impact/gay-lesbian-rights and immigrant rights programs.
+He joined the Fund in 2008 to oversee its Gay and Lesbian Rights and Immigrant Rights programs.
 Under Matt’s leadership, the Fund played a critical role in advancing marriage equality across the country by supporting public education, research, litigation, and community organizing.
 Matt served as co-chair of the Civil Marriage Collaborative, a partnership of key marriage equality funders.

 Matt also has overseen the Fund’s work to build bridges between gay and immigrant communities and to study and test ways to increase individual giving to LGBT organizations.